-Dr Aljosja Hooijer part-time Visiting Professor at the NUS Environmental Research Institute (NERI)
+Dr Aljosja Hooijer Research Professor at the NUS Environmental Research Institute (NERI)

 Aljosja will continue to work at Deltares for 50% of his time.
 For Aljosja this means the best of both worlds: “Doing research, developing scientific knowledge and being able to apply the latest scientific outcomes in relevant field projects.”

 Aljosja is based in Singapore and is planning to work with the existing NUSDeltares team as well as Netherlands-based experts of Deltares.
 In addition to his peatland research, he is going to focus on developing lowland management and climate adaptation projects for the South East Asian region applying nature-based solutions.